Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 POST RIDE RECOVERY

-In my Enthusiast’s Guide to Cycling Nutrition, I wrote that researchers, sports nutritionists, and coaches suggest should eat carbs and protein in a 3:1 or 4:1 ratio and in amounts of 1-1.2g/kg/hr of carbs and 0.3-0.4g/kg/hr in the hours from the end of a ride and our next regular meal.
+In my Enthusiast’s Guide to Cycling Nutrition, I wrote that researchers, sports nutritionists, and coaches suggest enthusiasts should eat carbs and protein in a 3:1 or 4:1 ratio and in amounts of 1-1.2g/kg/hr of carbs and 0.3-0.4g/kg/hr in the hours from the end of a ride and our next regular meal.

 A post-ride recovery shake within an hour of your ride, followed by a meal within an hour or two after your ride is the right combination to begin replenishing your glycogen stores and getting your protein in.